-Fetal blood transfusions
+Fetal blood transfusion

-If you are referred to our Center for Prenatal Diagnosis and Testing, a branch of our Division of Maternal Fetal Medicine, for a fetal blood transfusion, you will have access to cutting-edge technology and some of the best diagnostic equipment in the region.
+For a fetal blood transfusion, you will have access to cutting-edge technology and some of the best diagnostic equipment in the region.
 A team of highly trained physicians, sonographers and nurses will study your medical history, conduct an in depth evaluation and order the proper tests to make an accurate diagnosis.

 In most cases, our specialists can determine if a fetal blood transfusion is needed based off the findings of an ultrasound and blood tests.